Volume 4, Issue 12 (December 2017)

 FortisBC becomes the third Canadian utility to offer Portfolio Manager Web Services

 Energy benchmarking with ENERGY STAR Portfolio Manager is already user friendly.
-But now, FortisBC’s web services, which connects directly to Portfolio Manager web services. are making it even easier for eligible customers to access their energy consumption data.
-These services enable FortisBC to automatically upload customers’ electricity usage data every month, making benchmarking effortless for building owners and managers in BC.
+But now, FortisBC’s web services, which connect directly to Portfolio Manager web services, are making it even easier for eligible customers to access their energy consumption data.
+These services enable FortisBC to automatically upload customers’ natural gas data every month, making benchmarking effortless for building owners and managers in BC.
 FortisBC is the third Canadian utility to offer web services, following Manitoba Hydro and BC Hydro.

 Once customers have set up their Portfolio Manager accounts and have entered their property and meter information, they can connect with FortisBC’s web services and access their data seamlessly.
-Once connected, users select which properties and meters they want to share for data exchange, and their electricity use data will be available within one to two business days.
-In addition to regular monthly uploads, FortisBC will also add up to three years of an organization’s past electricity use data.
+Once connected, users select which properties and meters they want to share for data exchange, and their natural gas data will be available within one to two business days.
+In addition to regular monthly uploads, FortisBC will also add up to three years of an organization’s past natural gas use data.

 For more information about Portfolio Manager web services, visit:

 - Data exchange with ENERGY STAR Portfolio Manager web services

 - FortisBC: ENERGY STAR® Portfolio Manager